Drummersbrother/rocket-snake/README.md

 # rocket-snake
 A python async API client for the https://rocketleaguestats.com/ api.
+Get an api key [here](https://developers.rocketleaguestats.com/).

 ## Status
 Not ready for anything but development